Native Children's Survival Founder

 Robby has conducted and performed at benefit concerts and fundraisers for more than three decades.
 Proceeds raised from concerts, recordings, campaigns, and eco-friendly giveback products have supported Indigenous Peoples and Organizations internationally.
-Funded projects have included: 14 Children's programs on 5 continents, more than a dozen Environmental Organizations on the frontlines of Climate Change, the Sacred Run, the American Indian Institute: Traditional Circle of Elders and Youth, the American Indian Law Alliance, the Seventh Generation Fund for Indigenous Peoples, the Desmond Tutu Peace Center, the Milagro Foundation, GiveLove, the Standing Rock Sioux Tribe, Tiwa Farms, the Blackfeet Community College Greenhouse Geodesic Dome project that produces some 5,000 species of native plants for traditional medicinal use and restoration on the Blackfeet Indian Reservation in Montana, The Eyak Preservation Council project that protects and preserves wild salmon habitat and Indigenous culture in the ancestral Eyak homelands of the Prince William Sound and Copper River watersheds, the building of a Lakota Language Immersion School and the purchase of two ambulances that saved 70 people from death or disability during the first year alone, in the community of Oglala on the Pine Ridge Indian Reservation.
+Funded projects have included: 14 Children's programs on 5 continents, more than a dozen Environmental Organizations on the frontlines of Climate Change, the Sacred Run, the American Indian Institute: Traditional Circle of Elders and Youth, the American Indian Law Alliance, the Seventh Generation Fund for Indigenous Peoples, the Desmond Tutu Peace Center, the Milagro Foundation, GiveLove, the Standing Rock Sioux Tribe, Tiwa Farms, the Blackfeet Community College Greenhouse Geodesic Dome project that produces some 5,000 species of native plants for traditional medicinal use and restoration on the Blackfeet Indian Reservation in Montana, the Eyak Preservation Council project that protects and preserves wild salmon habitat and Indigenous culture in the ancestral Eyak homelands of the Prince William Sound and Copper River watersheds, the building of a Lakota Language Immersion School, and the purchase of two ambulances that saved 70 people from death or disability during the first year alone in the community of Oglala on the Pine Ridge Indian Reservation.

-Robby’s humanitarian work has received multiple awards and cultural acknowledgments from The National Congress Of American Indians and The United Nations, and Indigenous Nations and communities around the world — to the American Indian Film Festival®, prestigious CableAce Award and Gold and Platinum Records, and the counterculture Wavy Gravy Humanitarian Award.
+Robby’s humanitarian work has received multiple awards and cultural acknowledgments from The National Congress Of American Indians, The United Nations, and Indigenous Nations and communities around the world — to the American Indian Film Festival®, prestigious CableAce Award, Gold and Platinum Records, and the counterculture Wavy Gravy Humanitarian Award.

 Robby has consulted and worked with Eco-friendly companies on product development and marketing including, The Aveda Corporation, Missy’s Organics, Under The Canopy, Jurlique, and Dennis Banks Native Foods.

 He created the “Pueblo” southwest jewelry line exclusively for Aveda.
 The "Pueblo" line was a unique collection of handcrafted jewelry made by Buffalo Dancer silversmiths and jewelers from Taos Pueblo.